 Coastal resorts are much more expensive than the rest of Sardinia.
 The further inland, the more economical it becomes, but there are fewer and fewer places to stay, as most tourist facilities are clustered at the coast.
 That being said, there has been a recent influx in Argiturismi which ofter accommodation and food on a working farm, it is a great way to enjoy authentic Sardinian life, and is very reasonable when compared to a hotel.

 Eating out is not too expensive, with the caveat depending on where you choose to eat.
-You may find that you’ll eat better at a local trattoria than a high flying pretentious restaurant in Porto Cervo.
+You may find that you’ll eat better at a local trattoria than a high-flying pretentious restaurant in Porto Cervo.

 I have used Cagliari as an example versus the cost of living in Rome.
 Cagliari is one of the happiest cities in Italy.
-Also, 1 in 7 Sardinians are living in the city.
+Also, 1 in 7 Sardinians lives in the city.
 Living like a local is an entirely different thing to visiting on holiday, but please use these prices to gather a general understanding of the cost of living in Sardinia, and how it compares to your home town.

 The island hibernates during the off-season.
 Everywhere is quiet in October before Sardinia wakes at the beginning of April.
 Many hotels, restaurants, and tourist activities are closed during this the off-season, but there is still so much to see and enjoy.
 Most of the festivals and celebrations on the Sardinian calendar happen during this time.
 If you don’t mind the lack of tourist infrastructure at this time, then you can certainly take advantage of the prices and the calmness of the island.